mcginleyireland/irishbaking.github.io/_posts/2020-08-15-lemon-drizzle.md

     * 3 tablespoons of icing sugar
     * 3 tablespoons of lemon juice
   directions_markdown: |-
+    **Cake**

     1. Heat oven to 180° C. Butter and flour a 12-cup Bundt pan.
 In a medium bowl, cream the sugar and butter.
     2. Add the eggs, lemon rind, flour and milk together and beat until combined.
 Scraping down the sides of the bowl as necessary.
-    3. Reduce mixer speed to low.
-Add half the flour mixture, then the yogurt, and then the remaining flour mixture.
-Mix just until combined (do not overmix).
-    4. Transfer the batter to the prepared pan and bake until a toothpick inserted in the center comes out clean, 65 to 75 minutes.
-Cool the cake in the pan for 30 minutes, then turn it out onto a wire rack to cool completely.
+    3.
+    4.

+    **Lemon Drizzle**

-    5. In a small bowl, whisk together the confectioners’ sugar and 1 of the remaining tablespoons of lemon juice until smooth, adding the remaining lemon juice as necessary to create a thick, but pourable glaze.
+    1. In a small bowl, whisk together the confectioners’ sugar and 1 of the remaining tablespoons of lemon juice until smooth, adding the remaining lemon juice as necessary to create a thick, but pourable glaze.
 ---
 If you're a sour fan you're going to love this cake.
 Lemon Drizzle is one of my favorite year-round desserts, but it is a perfect choice for spring and summer, when everyone tends to crave citrus or light & flavorful recipes